Pragya-19/AI-QA-Automation-Framework/README.md

-This project demonstrates a scalable and modern QA automation framework integrating \*\*UI testing, API testing\*.
+This project demonstrates a scalable and modern QA automation framework integrating UI testing, API testing, and CI/CD workflows